The Rapid Depreciation Of A Harvard Education: How Private School Grads Can Still Save Themselves

 As a small business owner, I want to hire the most collaborative, smartest, efficient, and hungriest person available.
 I do not care where you went to college.
 There is no room for nepotism in small business because the financial buffers are too thin not to hire the best.

-All I care about is your attitude and willingness to learn and get things done.
+All I care about is your attitude.
+Are you willing to learn and get things done?
+If so, excellent.
 Are you going to be a prima-donna pain in my side?
 Or are you going to stay hungry and keep on hustling?

 If I can find an Ivy League graduate with such attributes who got in 100% due to merit, I'm going to hire that type of person all day long, all else being equal.
 But if I can't, then I will have to be more thorough in my interview and search process.